Lilypad-Tech/lilypad/LOCAL_DEVELOPMENT.md

 ### 4. IPFS node

 This process can be run directly using an IPFS Kubo binary.
 [Download a Kubo binary](https://dist.ipfs.tech/#kubo) for your platform and architecture.
-Initiliaze an repository where Kubo will store settings and internal data:
+Initiliaze a repository where Kubo will store settings and internal data:

 ```sh
 ipfs init